I hope this will clear up some of the confusion around WebRTC media flows.

 - Two browsers, connected to an application server

 - The application server is a simple web server that is used to “connect” both browsers.
-It can be something like the Facebook website, an ecommerce site, your heatlhcare provider or my own site with its monthly virtual coffee sessions
+It can be something like the Facebook website, an ecommerce site, your heatlhcare provider, etc.

 - Our STUN and TURN server (yes.
 You don’t need two separate servers.
 They almost always come as a single server/process).
 And we’re not using it in this case, but we will in the next scenarios

 What we have here is the classic VoIP (or WebRTC?) triangle.
 Signaling flows vertically towards the server but media flows directly across the browsers.

 BTW – there’s some signaling going off from the browsers towards the STUN/TURN server for practically all types of scenarios.
 This is used to find the public IP address of the browsers at the very least.
 And almost always, we don’t draw this relationship (until you really need to fix a big, STUN seems obvious and too simple to even mention).

 Summing this one up: nothing to write home about.

 This is probably the main drawing you’ll see when ICE and TURN get explained.